DataDog/dd-sdk-reactnative/CONTRIBUTING.md

 export const ENVIRONMENT = "<YOUR_ENVIRONMENT_NAME>";
 ```

-You can then run the sample app using the following commands (from `example` folder):
+You can then run the sample app using the following commands (from `example` folder, make sure to do `yarn install` before):

 ```sh
 # Run the Android sample